fetchrobotics/docs/source/indigo_to_melodic.rst

    Ensure your colleagues are on board with doing this upgrade.

 This document is a procedure for **replacing the contents** of your robot's SSD with an Ubuntu 18.04 install and ROS Melodic.
+All files will be erased!

 Before Upgrade
 ++++++++++++++

 Back up files from the robot!
+All files will be erased, so make sure to save files specific to your research work.
 There are a few categories of files to back up:

 #.
 Calibration and other robot-specific files.
 By convention, these are
    all in ``/etc/ros/[indigo|melodic]/``
 #.
 Files relating to your research work
 #.
 A record of what packages you installed for ROS Indigo
 #.
-Udev rules created for additional hardware (e.g. sensors) added to your robot
+Udev rules created for additional hardware (e.g. sensors) added to your robot (not common)
 #.
 Network hardware configuration (for troubleshooting)

 Below, we assume that after logging into the robot (e.g. via ``ssh``) you back up